rage/java-programming/data/part-11/4-processing-files.md

 <!-- Tee dictionarylle konstruktori `public SaveableDictionary(String tiedosto)`  ja metodi `public boolean lataa()`, joka lataa dictionaryn konstruktorin parametrina annetun nimisestä tiedostosta.
 Jos tiedoston avaaminen tai lukeminen ei onnistu, palauttaa metodi false ja muuten true. -->
-Make a constructor `public SaveableDictionary(String file)` and mehtod `public boolean load()`, which loads the dictionary from the file given to the constructor as a parameter.
+Make a constructor `public SaveableDictionary(String file)` and method `public boolean load()`, which loads the dictionary from the file given to the constructor as a parameter.
 If the program is unable to open the file or read from it, the method returns false, otherwise it returns true.

 <!-- <b>Huom: </b> parameterillinen konstruktori ainoastaan kertoo dictionarylle käytetävän tiedoston nimen.
 Konstruktori ei lue tiedostoa, tiedoston lukeminen tapahtuu *ainoastaan* metodissa `lataa`. -->
 <b>NB:</b> the constructor only tells the dictionary the name of the file to load the dictionary from.
 The constructor does not read the file.
 Only the method `load` reads the file.